 Asses Your Problem

 Now that you have overspent, it is time to assess the damages.
-If you used multiple credit cards, gather your balances (which is easy if you use a site like Personal Capital).
+If you used multiple credit cards, gather your balances (which is easy if you use a site like Empower).
 If you only used one card, pull up your balance online and see where you stand.

 Look at your monthly budget and find places you can cut and put extra into your debt.
 The faster you are paid off, the less you spend on interest.
 Why throw money away to the credit card company when you can be debt free?